4.02 Employment of Full-time Personnel - Updated 3/4/15See version history

 3. On occasion, circumstances which include but are not limited to reorganization, reassignment, enrollment, and budget may alter the regular procedures for announcing and filling vacancies.
 Such instances must have approval of the President.

-1. Central Piedmont Community College recruits employees for all job classes without regard to race, color, national origin, religion, gender, age, disability, genetic information, or any other legally protected classification.
+1. Central Piedmont Community College recruits employees for all job classes without regard to race, color, national origin, religion, gender, sexual orientation, disability, age, genetic information, political affiliation, or any other legally protected classification.

 C. Selection and Employment

-1. The bases of selection and employment at the College are qualifications and individual ability without regard to race, color, national origin, religion, gender, age, disability, genetic information, or any other legally protected classification.
+1. The basis of selection and employment at the college are qualifications and individual ability without regard to race, color, national origin, religion, gender, sexual orientation, disability, age, genetic information, political affiliation, or any other legally protected classification.

 2. In our hiring decisions, CPCC will provide an employment preference for veterans and their spouses or surviving spouses, as defined in G.S.
 128-15 and per the North Carolina Administrative Code.